coderofsalvation/hubot-script-http/README.md

 you need to add your ip in order to get access :

-    hubot ip show - shows ip addresses which have http GET-access to /hubot/cmd[/yourcommand] hubot ip add <ip> - adds ip hubot ip flush - clears the ip table
+    hubot ip show - shows ip addresses which have http GET-access hubot ip add <ip> - adds ip hubot ip flush - clears the ip table